Cratecode/intro/sections/3_console_applications/0_upgrading_our_calculator/README.md

 runProgram();
 ```

 Don't worry about the `async` and `await` stuff for now, we'll get to that later.
-Just keep in mind that you need to use `await` when using this library and that `await` needs to be inside of an `async` function, or else you'll get an error.
+Just keep in mind that you need to use `await` when using this library and that `await` needs to be inside an `async` function, or else you'll get an error.

 Try putting this into your program and see what happens.
 You should be prompted to enter a number, and then you should the number you put in get spit back out.
 In order to get the actual number, we need to do `response.value` instead of just `response`.